 The very first step in this banana bread recipe is to mash the bananas.

-Add the whole bananas to a large mixing bowl and use a fork or a potato masher to mash them!
-I have had this potato masher for over a decade, and it's the only way I ever mash anything (bananas, potatoes, beans, etc).
-I love it!
+Add the bananas to a large mixing bowl and use a fork or a potato masher to mash them.

-Next, mix the wet ingredients together.
-Be sure the butter is melted and the eggs are room temperature for the best results!
+Next, add the wet ingredients to the mashed bananas.
+Be sure the butter is melted and the eggs are room temperature for the best results.

-To quickly make a cold egg room temperature, simply submerge the egg in warm water and let it sit for 5-10 minutes!
+To quickly make a cold egg room temperature, submerge it in warm water and let it sit for 5-10 minutes.

-Stir the mixture thoroughly until you are certain the sugar is dissolved and there are no lumps.
+Next, add the white and brown sugar and stir the mixture thoroughly until the sugar is dissolved and there are no lumps.

 The next step in this banana bread recipe is adding the dry ingredients.
-You can mix them together in a separate bowl and then add them to the wet ingredients, however that just makes one more dish to clean!
-So I usually just add the dry ingredients to wet mixture and stir them a little bit on the surface before combining the two!
+You can mix them together in a separate bowl and then add them to the wet ingredients, however that just makes one more dish to clean.

 Mix ins